gmontamat/gentun/README.md

 example how easily can the Genetic CNN paper be [implemented on the MNIST handwritten digits set](examples/geneticcnn_mnist.py).

-Note that in Genetic Algorithms, the *fitness* of an individual is supposed to be maximized.
+Note that in genetic algorithms, the *fitness* of an individual is supposed to be maximized.
 By default, this framework follows this convention.
-Nonetheless, to make the algorithm more flexible, you can use the `algorithm.run()` parameter `maximize=False` to override this behavior and minimize your fitness metric (to minimize the loss, for example *rmse* or *binary crossentropy*).
+Nonetheless, to make the framework more flexible, you can use the `maximize=False` parameter in `algorithm.run()` to override this behavior and minimize your fitness metric (e.g. when you want to minimize the loss, for example *rmse* or *binary crossentropy*).

 #### :construction: Custom individuals